playmakermz/html-and-css-guide/document/css.md

 When you increase the blue box's padding, it will increase the distance (padding) between the text and the border around it.

+## menggenai margin
+An element's margin controls the amount of space between an element's border and surrounding elements.

+Here, we can see that the blue box and the red box are nested within the yellow box.
+Note that the red box has a bigger margin than the blue box, making it appear smaller.

+When you increase the blue box's margin, it will increase the distance between its border and surrounding elements.

 #### Refrensi